gilpanal/b8b_virtuoso/README.md

 2.- By default it's assumed that Virtuoso instance is running at `http://127.0.0.1:8890/sparql`.
 You can point a different host changing the address at `bot.js`

-3.- NOTE: In `config/env_vars.js` file there's a variable named MODE that is meant for deploying to different environments, PROD, STAGE or DEV.
+3.- In `config/env_vars.js` file there's a variable named MODE that is meant for deploying to different environments, PROD, STAGE or DEV.
 For local development is enough with the following configuration:

 >       const MODE = 'DEV' // DEV, STAGE, PROD
 >       const ENVIRONMENTS = {